Younger Futhark Runes – Origins, Magic, and Meaning

 Was this a later invention of the medieval Norse mind?
 Or is this a remnant of real runic magic from Viking times?

-practical Use of ale-runes
+practical Use of the Old Norse ale-runes

 Further stanzas list other uses for Ølrunar or ‘ale-runes’ including the following: